pawan-11/PythonToC_Compiler/README.md

 #basic subset of code includes
 #while loops, if elif else statements, function definitions, calls, assignment statements, expressions, data types are string, number.

+#script is provided, which runs the executable jar file created from TacConverter.java, running the example inputs in exampleInputs and placing the outputs in exampleOutputs/ folder.